BogdanSicu/Spring-Boot-Udemy-Course/README.md

   - Minor: little to no work to upgrade (from 10.1.0 to 10.2.0)
   - Patch: no work to upgrade (from 10.5.4 to 10.5.5)
   - Modifier: optional modifier

+### Section 7 - gradle
+- maven is java specific
+- gradle is cross platform and gradle is also completely programmable